ThinkR-open/isc-proposal/proposal_neo4j.md

 current package, something that would break a lot of processes for people currently working with the package.

-When working on this reboot, we’ll be taking a ‘R first’ approach, i.e. we will :
+When working on this reboot, we’ll be taking an ‘R first’ approach, *i.e.* we will :

-  - Focus on a user-friendly approach for R users
+  - focus on a user-friendly approach for R users
-  - Focus on parsing Neo4J results and return a data format that will be easy to manipulate in R, but at the same time we’ll keep in mind that we need to stay as close as possible to Neo4J data format.
+  - focus on parsing Neo4J results and return a data format that will be easy to manipulate in R, but at the same time we’ll keep in mind that we need to stay as close as possible to Neo4J data format.
-  - Focus on making it possible to easily combine Neo4J results with other R packages such as {igraph}, {ggraph}, {tidygraph}, {d3Networks}… Something that is not possible given the current state of {RNeo4J}(6).
+  - focus on making it possible to easily combine Neo4J results with other R packages such as `{igraph}`, `{ggraph}`, `{tidygraph}`, `{d3Networks}`… Something that is not possible given the current state of `{RNeo4J}`(8).

-### Why several packages
+### Why several packages ?

 This project will embrace the unix philosophy of modularity for several
 reasons:

   - The packages can be used separately, or all together.
-Hence, we think it’s better to have 5 separate tools that each focus on one task than one big package performing various tasks.
+Hence, we think it’s better to have 4 separate tools that each focus on one task than one big package performing various tasks.
   - This approach makes the maintainance easier.
   - It’s easier for the end user to learn how to use a package of medium size, than to start by digging into a big package.
-  - It will make it easier to build tools relying on these packages (i.e, using these packages as dependencies).
+  - It will make it easier to build tools relying on these packages (*i.e.*, using these packages as dependencies).
-  - It’s simpler for contributors to to dig into smaller packages than to understand the logic of a big packages developped for various tasks.
+  - It’s simpler for contributors to to dig into smaller packages than to understand the logic of a big package developped for various tasks.

 ## The plan